 The Firewall Policy configuration section is the "heart" of the firewall.
 The policies are the primary filter that is configured to allow or disallow certain types of network traffic through the firewall.
-The policies also regulate how bandwidth management, traffic shaping, is applied to traffic flowing through the WAN interface of the firewall.

 When a new connection is being established through the firewall, the policies are evaluated, top to bottom, until a policy that matches the new connection is found.
 The Action of the rule is then carried out.
 If the action is Allow, the connection will be established and a state representing the connection is added to the firewall's internal state table.
 If the action is Drop, the new connection will be refused.
 The section below will explain the meanings of the various action types available.